TanguySoto/MTWorld/README.md

 ## Summary

-Made entirely with Java and Java OpenGL (JOGL), this project is an ecosystem simulation software with a 3D visualisation.
+Made entirely with Java and Java OpenGL (JOGL), this project is an ecosystem simulation software with a 3D visualization.

 This project uses the following concepts :
 - cellular automata